Bathtub Advice may earn compensation through affiliate links on this page.

 Brand - There are plenty of noteworthy manufacturers in the bathroom industry.
 American Standard and KOHLER to name just a few.
 We generally recommend users go with well known, trustworthy brands, but there are some cases where lesser known ones out shine the others.
 Be prepared to pay more for reputable companies.

 Price - The price tag will fluctuate based on a number of things.
 The style, size, and materials used in construction make a huge difference in how much you will pay.
-For example freestanding options are typically more expensive than drop ins simply because they are more expensive to produce.
+For example freestanding tub options are typically more expensive than drop ins simply because they are more expensive to produce.
 Most tubs fall between three hundred and two two thousand dollars dependant on quality.

 So there you have it, a list and detailed guide to bathtubs 54 inches long.
 Always look at what consumers have been saying about products where possible through online reviews, as they can give you an early insight into how good a product is.
-For those of you looking for something a little larger, why not check out our 72 inch guide?
+For those of you looking for something a little larger, why not check out our 56 inch and 72 inch guide?